shah-in-boots/biobank/readme.md

 ## Description of contents

 This folder contains only raw, unprocessed data from VivaLNK ECG patch.
 The file sizes after extraction of data will be too large to maintain.
+Rsync or an alternative method will be used to sync large files into the raw patient folder.

 ## Patient log